-That's why DWD Canada has developed a simple guide on how to document your wishes properly.
+That's why Dying With Dignity Canada has developed a simple guide on how to document your wishes properly.

 Honed over many years, End of Life Planning Canada's Advance Care Planning Kits outline your options for care in many typical end-of-life scenarios.
 The step-by-step questionnaire will equip others with the information they need to express your decisions if you can no longer do so.